-This is in response to your letter dated November 28, 2001, requesting a ruling that your loss of lawful permanent resident status (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
-Additional information was submitted in letters dated November 30, 2001, February 12, 13, and March 1, 2002.
+This is in response to a letter received February 21, 2003, requesting a ruling that A's renunciation of his U.S. citizenship (expatriation) did not have for one of its principal purposes the avoidance of U.S. taxes under subtitle A or subtitle B of the Code.
 The information submitted for consideration is substantially as set forth below.